Top 28 Restaurants in Iceland

 Book your spot at Apotek Kitchen + Bar now!

 Monkeys is a fun and trendy restaurant known for its delicious food, colorful cocktails, and funky interior.
-The menu features small courses inspired by Nikkei cuisine, a blend of Peruvian and Japanese culinary traditions.
+It has an average rating of 4.5 out of 5 stars from over 300 Google reviews, and the menu features small courses inspired by Nikkei cuisine, a blend of Peruvian and Japanese culinary traditions.

 Notable dishes at Monkeys include ceviche, sushi, and anticuchos (grilled skewers) made with fresh, high-quality ingredients, emphasizing creative presentation.
 The tasting menu is a veritable safari for the taste buds, taking diners through the best that Nikkei cuisine has to offer before ending on what is possibly the best dessert selection in Reykjavik.